gullah26/gemsofparis/README.md

 -   The Carousel and Hero images were taken from Pexels [Pexels](https://pexels.com/).

+-   The Gemstone names was copied from [BulkGemstones](https://www.bulkgemstones.com/guide-to-gem-cuts-and-shapes-by-bulk-gemstones/)

 **Django Documentation**
 - Django has an amazing documentation with a tutorial project and in depth explanations on core components.
 - [Django Documentation ](https://docs.djangoproject.com/en/3.2/)